 The Inquiry Form I learned, then adapted for my therapy work, certainly has it's roots in the Socratic Method and Plato's inquiries as to the nature of life.
 The form I've been working on has to do with the "muscle of empathy".
 The particular emphasis where the listener runs the inquiry and works with their inner material, reactions and projections, while still keeping the focus on the speaker.
 This is my work.
 Keeping the listening space open above all else is the operating value, then paying close attention to how that breaks down.
 The practiced ability to hold your own reactivity and story, and continuing to attend to the other, is the basis of healthy relationship.
 The couples I work with that welcome this challenge are often the ones who are able to penetrate to the deepest aspects of themselves and others.
 (Russell Sutter, Private conversation in 2013.)

-Though the mid 2000s Mary Jackson RN., MW., Tara Blasco, PhD., and I have found the Inquiry Method that Russell employed so simple and extremely valuable for work with couples, parents in all phases of preparing for partnering and raising children, to Womb Surround Process Workshops and in our teaching.
+Though the mid 2000’s Mary Jackson RN, LM, RCST, Tara Blasco, PhD, RCST, and I have found the Inquiry Method that Russell employed to be simple and extremely valuable for work with couples, parents in all phases of preparing for partnering and raising children, to Womb Surround Process Workshops and in our teaching.
 This model has become a central feature of the work in our family research clinic, Building and Enhancing Bonding and Attachment (BEBA), in About Connections and in the Castellino Prenatal and Birth Training.

 Sharing a preliminary outline copy of this article with Anna Chitty in 2014, I learned that she follows similar structures and methods for an advanced training course for Somatic Oriented Therapists that she calls “Verbal Skills.”
 These methods are also a central feature for the Body Into Being training that Anna and I teach.

-As we practiced the inquiry process in our work the method has developed in ways that we feel are complimentary to the forms that I originally learned it from Henry Stein and Russell Sutter.
+As we practiced the inquiry process in our work, the method has developed in ways that we feel are complimentary to the forms that I originally learned from Henry Stein and Russell Sutter.

 Primary Purposes, Means and Goals for Inquiry

-The purposes of an inquiry are to support the speaker to deepen into one’s own being, to discover into the depth of themselves and the truths of his/her being; And, to support the parties of the inquiry to deepen into their connection and increase mutual support and cooperation between them.
+The purposes of an inquiry are to support the speaker to deepen into his own being, to discover into the depth of himself and the truths of his being; And, to support the parties of the inquiry to deepen into their connection and increase mutual support and cooperation between them.

-The primary means for inquiry as we practice it, is listening with an intention to really hear what the speaker is sharing with empathy, the absence of judgment and a sense of open possibility by repeating key words and phrases, and or repeating word for word, verbatim, what the speaker is saying in a tempo or rhythm that allows for an opening sense of settling and spreading in the energy of the conversation.
+The primary means for inquiry as we practice it, is listening with an intention to really hear what the speaker is sharing with empathy, the absence of judgment and a sense of open possibility.
+This is done by repeating key words and phrases, and / or repeating word for word, verbatim, what the speaker is saying in a tempo or rhythm that allows for an opening sense of settling and spreading in the energy of the conversation.

 The goals of inquiry are to promote heartfelt connection between the listener or listeners and the speaker, clarity in communication and a sense of coherence with in the self, individuals and the relationship.